HENRY TAYALI AND FACKSON KULYA:

 Zaucha, Grazyna (1996).
 Zambia: identities in print.
 Gallery, no 8, pp.11-13.

 Tayali, whose very training and exposure lead him to make art that was international and provided him with the means to socially be a leading figure, a member of the uppa mwamba and an achiever, by these very same privileges lost touch with the life of the common folk who in his work often are depicted in their negative aspect.
 You may ask whether his choice of daily life scenes as subjects is motivated by compassion for the cause of the “wretched of the earth,” or that his true commitment simply is in the art of imagery construction.
-I believe the latter to be true, though perhaps not to the exclusion of a social commitment.
+I believe the latter to be true, though not to the exclusion of a social commitment.

 Here then we find the plane where both artists are different yet equal: each one lived to make art as art; not as ideology, not as realistic representation of real scenes or unrealistic representation of real scenes, but to create artistic imagery the meaning and value of which is principally contained in itself.